edgararuiz/pkgsite/README.md

 function applies such sensible values if specific arguments are left `NULL`.

+For the index page, `pkgsite` by default will group based on the ‘family’ tag.
+Any documentation that does not have a ‘family’ tag will be listed first.
+This functionality can be overridden by configuring a custom grouping specified via the `_quarto.yml` file.

 ## Configure via the ’\_quarto.yml’ file

 Just as with